-After installing a Collector and configuring a Source, your data should appear in Sumo Logic in a matter of minutes.
+After installing a collector and configuring a source, your data should appear in Sumo Logic in a matter of minutes.
 How can you confirm that your data is being collected?
 Try any of the following options.

 Check the Status page of the Sumo Logic Web Application

-You can view the total message volume (the volume of all Collectors in your account) and the volume of data from each Collector.
 As long as you see that some messages are present, your Sumo Logic account is up and running.

 Try a search

 When a Collector starts, it begins collecting the oldest logs available.
 Depending on how many historical logs you have, it could take a while before the Collector is caught up with the most recent data.
 First, check to see when the logs were created, then, when you search for the first time, make sure to use a timeframe that will include those logs.

 For example, if your log data goes back three days, you could try the following search:

 Collectors and Sources in your account are listed on the Collectors page.
 Collectors and Sources that are running (able to communicate with Sumo Logic and configured to send data) are marked with .
 Stopped Collectors and Sources are marked with .
 Stopped Collectors don't send any data.